Armanlaliwala/Real-Time-Finger-Counting-with-OpenCV-and-MediaPipe/README.md

 ✅ Displays individual finger count for **left** and **right** hands.
 ✅ Shows the **total finger count**.
 ✅ Supports **external camera** (mobile) for better quality.
-✅ Saves the processed video in `.mp4` format.
+✅ Saves the processed video in `.mp4` format using H.264 codec.

 ---